imkhan/atom-hapijs-snippets/README.md

-# Hapi.js Snippets for Visual Studio Code
+# Hapi.js Snippets for Atom Editor
-Hapi.js Snippets for Javascript ES6 in Visual Studio Code
+Hapi.js Snippets for Javascript ES6 in Atom Editor
 ### What are snippets in Atom?
 http://flight-manual.atom.io/using-atom/sections/snippets/